 The fastest way is to use this form.

 We will ensure no further benefits are paid and will ensure that if benefits have been paid, that they have not been paid to you.
-If we have questions after you email us, we will reach out to you and there is no need to call.
+If we have questions after you submit your information, we will reach out to you, and there is no need to call.